spdk/spdk/doc/bdev.md

 To remove previously created bdev user can use `delete_bdev` RPC command.
 Bdev can be deleted at any time and this will be fully handled by any upper layers.
 As an argument user should provide bdev name.
+This RPC command should be used only for debugging purpose.
+To remove a particular bdev please use the delete command specific to its bdev module.

 # NVMe bdev {#bdev_config_nvme}